Advertisement

 Section 8 & Public Housing Waiting Lists in Norwalk, Connecticut

-All waiting lists in Norwalk are currently closed.
+There are 2 open waiting lists in the Norwalk area right now.
 Section 8 Waitlist monitors 1 housing authority serving Norwalk, Connecticut and updates statuses nightly.
 Below you will find every PHA in the area with current waitlist status, program types, and direct application links.

 If no lists are currently open in Norwalk, we recommend applying to nearby cities as well.
 There is no limit to the number of waiting lists you can join, and many housing authorities accept applications from non-residents.